 - Burn injuries

-Our Gloucester personal injury lawyers know that this is a difficult time for you.
-That’s why you should contact us at (804) 413-6777 for a free meeting to find out all your options.
+Our Gloucester personal injury attorneys know that this is a difficult time for you.
+That’s why you should contact us for a free meeting to find out all your options.

 Nerve injuries are often classified by their severity, and how intact the nerves are.
 Even mild cases of nerve damage can take weeks, sometimes months, to fully heal.
 Severe damage may never heal properly and usually requires surgery.